Macroprudential Policy and Instruments

 - The National Bank of Moldova will present its macroprudential framework, highlighting the role of the capital buffer framework and the introduction of borrower-based measures.
 Afterwards, attention will be given to experience gained in the development of cyclical risk indices that reflect the country’s unique financial landscape.
 This will open the floor to a wider discussion of indicators used in the construction of composite indicators that capture cyclical risk dynamics.

-The workshop will also offer a platform for participants to share their current experience and challenges with macroprudential instruments in their respective central banks.
+The workshop will offer a platform for participants to share their current experience and challenges with macroprudential instruments in their respective central banks.

 Who should attend